Day 6 - Exhaustion and Doubt on the Camino : Zubiri to Pamplona

 After finding a small, quiet Tapas bar that was open during the afternoon and willing to serve us some delicious tortilla con patate, we felt we had the energy to explore the city some more.
 Our first stop was at the central church, the Cathedral de Santa Maria, which contained a wondrous collection of statues, beautiful stained glass, and a deliciously cool cloister which we lingered in for some time.
 (Yes, this might sound sacrilegious, but in the warmth of a Spanish afternoon, cloisters make a wonderful place to find refuge and relaxation).

-Afterwards we wandered until we found the iconic statue of citizens running with the bulls, located the famed Plaza de Toros de Pamplona, and ran across Hemingway's memorial likeness.
+Afterwards, we wandered until we found the iconic statue of citizens running with the bulls, located in the famed Plaza de Toros de Pamplona, and ran across Hemingway's memorial likeness.

 In addition, we stumbled across a bookstore with Spanish Penguin Classics books - Penguin Classico - a highlight for Sean, who is an avid Penguin Classics book collector.

 To anyone hiking through here in the future, I would certainly recommend (especially if you are tired) taking a day or two extra here and really enjoying the sites more.
 You should also take a minute to enjoy some ice cream, not only because it is wonderful but also because it makes you sit down, take a breath, and notice the beauty of your surroundings.
-Ultimately however our time in Pamplona was hindered by our lack of a good night's sleep in four days, and the strain of long distance hiking in the heat since SJPP.
-As a result we did not get a chance to enjoy the famed night culture of the city given that we ate a small dinner and went to bed for 9pm in the hopes of catching up on our sleep.
+Ultimately however our time in Pamplona was hindered by our lack of a good night's sleep in four days, and the strain of long-distance hiking in the heat since SJPP.
+As a result, we did not get a chance to enjoy the famed night culture of the city given that we ate a small dinner and went to bed at 9 PM in the hopes of catching up on our sleep.

 _______________________________________________________________________